aell039/dog-project/README.md

 ## Libraries used

-Keras - to create our neural network
+- Keras - to create our neural network
-OpenCV - image manipulation and associated functions
+- OpenCV (cv2) - image manipulation and associated functions
+- matplotlib - for drawing bounding boxes on images
+- PIL - loading images

 ## Files in this repo